A Connection

 The world stopped rewarding the watered-down version

-So in both stories the thing that cannot be copied, the microbiome of one place or the slang of one island, is not a ceiling on how far the work can travel.
-It is the engine of it.
-Dilution was supposed to be the path to a wider room, and in both it turned out to be the only real way to lose one.
+The thing that cannot be copied, the microbiome of one place or the slang of one island, is not a ceiling on how far the work travels but the engine that carries it.

 In food